multi-template-matching/MultiTemplateMatching-Fiji/README.md

 The algorithm computes the probability to find one (or several) template images provided by the user into a larger image.
 For more theoretical details, see the section [Template Matching : How does it work ?](https://github.com/LauLauThom/MultiTemplateMatching/wiki/Template-Matching%2C-How-does-it-work).

-The menu bar on the right side links the different wiki sections with instructions for installations, details about the implementation and parameters...
 You can find a similar implementation in KNIME in this [repo](https://github.com/LauLauThom/MultipleTemplateMatching-KNIME).